-Our top pick among the best shoes for corns and calluses is:
+Our top choices among the best shoes for corns and calluses this year are:

 Corns and calluses occur when your body reacts to protect your skin from repetitive friction or rubbing.
 You can have corns by wearing ill-fitting or high-heeled shoes because they can give pressure on your feet.
 But if you are healthy, there’s no need to treat corns unless they give you discomfort.